anisul-Islam/eslint-documentation/README.md

 6. make some changes in setting.json

-   format on save and fix errors: add the following codes in settings.json
+   format on save and validate js codes: add the following codes in settings.json

    ```
     "editor.codeActionsOnSave": {